3000d/overflow/src/content/events/ccp-july-25.md

 - [Ramiro Polla](https://ffglitch.org/who/) will present [ascii.jpeg](http://jpeg.ffglitch.org/ascii/), a tool that
   generates
   JPEG files with ASCII text
-- We will discuss ways that artists can fight back against the AI models plundering their work
+- We will discuss AI slop and how it is eating the world with [Jonathan Berger](https://www.instagram.com/drskullster/).

 ⚠️ The format is still experimental, expect a casual and somewhat messy format.
 Register
 here: https://pretix.3kd.io/overflow/ccp-juillet-25/